Carlton Martial: 2020 season

 As a redshirt junior in the COVID-shortened 2020 season, Martial was selected as a first-team pre-season All-American by the Walter Camp Football Foundation.
 He led the country with 113 tackles.
 He was the first Troy player since 2002 to register over 100 tackles in consecutive seasons.
 He also tallied a career-high 21 tackles, a sack and an interception against No. 11 Coastal Carolina.

 2021 season

-In 2021, Martial retained his junior status, as the 2020 season did not alter his status.
+In 2021, Martial retained his junior status, as the 2020 season did not alter it.
 He was selected in August 2021 as the Sun Belt Conference preseason Defensive Player of the Year.
 In November 2021, he was also selected as a finalist for the Burlsworth Trophy awarded each year to the most outstanding player who began his career as a walk-on.

 2022 season

 In January 2022, having another year of eligibility remaining due to the COVID year, Martial announced that he would return to try for a fifth season.
 He began the 2022 season needing 104 tackles to break the NCAA Division I FBS record for most tackles in a career.
 On November 12, 2022, he had his 546th tackle to break the prior record of 545 tackles set by Tim McGarigle of Northwestern.